Contributing

 Submit an issue

-Submitting an issue to a repository in the the DSC Community is easy!
+Submitting an issue to a repository in the DSC Community is easy!
 An issue can be a problem, a solution, or a question.

 1. Find the correct repository to submit your issue to.
 See and search a list of all repositories in DSC Community.